Boating in Tennessee

 The Tennessee mandatory boating education law is similar to the driver’s license law.
 You acquire the study materials, study, and then take an approved boating safety exam administered by an approved representative of the TWRA.

 Tennessee uses the uniform system of buoys and markers that are standard in the United States.
 These buoys and markers are placed for your assistance and safety.
-In addition to written messages on the buoys, there are a variety of colors, shapes and symbols which aid in the recognition of a particular buoy.
+In addition to written messages on the buoys, there are a variety of colors, shapes, and symbols that aid in the recognition of a particular buoy.
 Take a minute to study the diagram showing how the buoys may be used.

 A. Diver's Flag: Must be used any time a diver is in the water.
 Boats must not come closer than 50 feet of the flag and must operate at a slow, no-wake speed within 200 feet.